PNNL-Comp-Mass-Spec/PSI-Interface/PSI_Interface/ReadMe.txt

 For mzML1_1_1_idx.cs, many lines must be commented out to remove their conflicts with the contents of mzML1_1_0.cs mzIdentML schema uses xsd:union and xsd:list, so it cannot be transformed into a Dataset Subclass. mzML can be transformed into a Dataset Subclass, which might be useful (in-memory cache)

+TODO:
+Separate the objects from the serialization; This will require some work, but may allow easier adaptation to updated schemas (just add a new serialization class)